COS 212 Resources

 public class Main {...

-. - The name of source file has to match the name of the class defined in it.
-In this case it is
+• The name of source file has to match the name of the class defined in it.
+In this case it is Main.java.

-indicates the class is accessible from other Java Packages.
-In the context of COS 212 onlypublic class
+• public indicates the class is accessible from other Java Packages.
+In the context of COS 212 only public class will be used.

 public static void main(String[] args) {...

-specifies that the method is visible to all classes.private
+• The Access Level Modifier public specifies that the method is visible to all classes.

-specifies that the method can be called without instantiating an instance of the class.- i.e
+• static specifies that the method can be called without instantiating an instance of the class.

-.
-We will go over the different types soon.args
+• String[] is the type for an array of Strings.
+We will go over the different types soon.

 System.out.println("Hello, World!");

-is a Java class providing useful class fields and methods.out
+• System is a Java class providing useful class fields and methods.

-is a static member variable that represents the "standard" output stream.println
+• out is a static member variable that represents the "standard" output stream.